SergioKhodchenko/SOM/README.md

-# SOM
+# dehack2018tr
-Site for SOM Production
+dehack in Trostjanets with AVK